Mentors & Program Coordinators

-Once you have identified a research project for an ORISE participant, please contact ORISE to post the opportunity in Zintellect, the on-line catalogue and application system.
+Once you have identified a research project for an ORISE participant, please contact ORISE to post the opportunity in Zintellect.
+Zintellect is the online catalogue and application system.

 All opportunities must be posted in Zintellect before a selection is made.
 Potential candidates identified through other means (such as word of mouth or at networking events) must still apply to a posted opportunity in Zintellect.
 It is important that there is a fair and competitive application process for each opportunity.